 How are you holding up right now in your life and your work?

-Are you struggling to balance the urgency of the fight for racial and social justice with the need to stay sustainable and not work straight into burnout?
+Are you working to balance the urgency of the fight for racial and social justice with the need to stay sustainable and not work straight into burnout?

-Movements for justice need us, and this moment demands that we show up fully and deeply -- rooted, grounded, and resilient, solid in our embodiment, compassion, and interdependence.
+Movements for racial and social justice need us, and this moment demands that we show up fully and deeply — rooted, grounded, and resilient, solid in our embodiment, compassion, and interdependence.
 Join us for this Friday-Sunday retreat in the woods of Whidbey Island to make the time for the inward practices that build resilience for our movements.

-Come join us to build the capacity to hold ourselves, our colleagues, comrades, and organizations with compassion, so we can build vital and powerful heart-centered organizations, campaigns, and movements.
+Come join us for our second (and maybe annual!) retreat to build the capacity to hold ourselves, our colleagues, comrades, and organizations with compassion, so we can build vital and powerful heart-centered organizations, campaigns, and movements.
 We will use the weekend to explore and ground in self-care, community-care, resilience, and practice within a framework rooted in an anti-oppression analysis of systems of power, whether we are at work, at movement-building, at rest, or at play.

 We invite you to come with other members of your community so you can continue to explore and support one another beyond the retreat itself.
 Let’s practice together to ground our work in love, hopefulness, and resilience, and to move forward into the new world we’re creating with integrity, embodiment, practice, and a deep commitment to caring for ourselves and each other!